Route of administration: Enteral/gastrointestinal route

 Through the gastrointestinal tract is sometimes termed enteral or enteric administration (literally meaning 'through the intestines').
 Enteral/enteric administration usually includes oral (through the mouth) and rectal (into the rectum) administration, in the sense that these are taken up by the intestines.
 However, uptake of drugs administered orally may also occur already in the stomach, and as such gastrointestinal (along the gastrointestinal tract) may be a more fitting term for this route of administration.
 Furthermore, some application locations often classified as enteral, such as sublingual (under the tongue) and sublabial or buccal (between the cheek and gums/gingiva), are taken up in the proximal part of the gastrointestinal tract without reaching the intestines.
 Strictly enteral administration (directly into the intestines) can be used for systemic administration, as well as local (sometimes termed topical), such as in a contrast enema, whereby contrast media are infused into the intestines for imaging.
 However, for the purposes of classification based on location of effects, the term enteral is reserved for substances with systemic effects.

 A medical professional injects medication into a gastric tube.

 Many drugs as tablets, capsules, or drops are taken orally.
 Administration methods directly into the stomach include those by gastric feeding tube or gastrostomy.
 Substances may also be placed into the small intestines, as with a duodenal feeding tube and enteral nutrition.
-Enteric coated tablets are designed to dissolve in the intestine, not the stomach, because the drug present in the tablet causes irritation in the stomach.
+Enteric coated tablets are designed to dissolve in the intestine, not the stomach, because the drug present in the tablet may either cause irritation in the stomach or else be degraded by stomach acids/enzymes.